liujjw/risk-markets/overview.md

 Alternatively, all calculations are done with wei and the base price format from the price oracle, stored as `price = (1.000000 usdc / x wei)`, so that when `(newPrice * y wei) - (oldPrice * y wei)` gives units in whole `usdc` (using Exponential, need to convert when overriding price, for rates math).

 # Additional considerations
-The protocol is built using Aave's liquidity markets and as such subject to all its risks and rewards, such as liquidations, yields, and governance changes.
-The usage of the protocol is virtually identical to using Aave or other money market liquidity protocols, except for the additional volatility of exchanging risk of course.
+The protocol is built with Aave's liquidity markets and subject its risks and rewards, such as liquidations, yields, interest, and governance changes.
+All yields and interest from borrows and lending are maintained.

 Miscellaneous: market manipulation by "whales", pooling leverage for less fees feature, optimize gas usage, more analysis for better rates eg get rid of fixed, change terminology from lending/borrowing to true "risk market", liquidations/penalty and spreadsheet modelling